-During the Track Record Period, a majority of our revenue was derived from the distribution of Japanese animation in the Asia Pacific region that is susceptible to the overall economic conditions and disposable income in the Asia Pacific region.
+During the Track Record Period, majority of our revenue were derived from the distribution of Japanese animation in the Asia Pacific region that is susceptible to the overall economic conditions and disposable income in the Asia Pacific region.
 In addition to the overall economic condition, other general conditions such as the regulatory environment, the popularity of Japanese animation and willingness to spend may affect the industry and our results of operations.
 In particular, the Japanese animation content distribution market in the PRC has surged at a CAGR of 67.9% from 2013 to 2017 and is expected to grow at a CAGR of 15.3% from 2017 to 2022.
-As we expect the demand for Japanese animation will continue to grow, our success depends on, among others, our ability to capture such growth, and thus, realise it in our results of operations.
+As we expect demand for Japanese animation to continue to grow, our success depends on our ability to realise such growth into our revenue, and thus, our results of operations.